 Degree of Master of Science

-The Degree of Master of Science is governed by Resolution No. 558 of the University Court which came into effect on 1 October 2006, as subsequently amended, with provision that:
+The Degree of Master of Science is governed by Resolution No. 558 of the University Court, the provisions of which are as follows:

 1. The Degree of Master of Science (MSc) may be awarded by the University of Glasgow in each of its Colleges; the Degrees of Master of Science (Adult & Continuing Education), Master of Science (Adult & Continuing Education (Teaching Adults)), Master of Science (Adult & Continuing Education (Community Development)) and Master of Science (Inter-professional Science Education and Communication) in the College of Social Sciences, the Degree of Master of Science (Medical Science) and the Degree of Master of Science (Veterinary Science) in the College of Medical, Veterinary & Life Sciences.